This HTML version of

 signal = thinkdsp.SquareSignal(freq=440) wave = signal.make_wave(duration=1, framerate=44100) segment = wave.segment(duration=0.01)

-wave is a 1-second slice of the signal; segment is a shorter slice I’ll use for plotting.
+wave is a 1-second segment of the signal; segment is a shorter segment I’ll use for plotting.

 window = np.ones(11) window /= sum(window)